Taka-Coma/OOJBench/README.md

 ### Sample conf.json
 ```
 {
-"N": {
-        "value": 1000,
-        "description": "The number of tuples in the joined result."
-},
 "k": {
-        "value": 10,
+	"value": 5,
 	"description": "The number of attributes on R."
 },
 "l": {
 	"value": 10,
 	"description": "The number of attributes on S "
 },
 "s": {
-        "value": 1,
+	"value": 3,
 	"description": "The number of attributes for order-oriented join on R."
 },
 "t": {
 	"value": 1,
 	"description": "The number of attributes for order-oriented join on S."
 },
-"z": {
+"primary": {
-        "value": 10,
+	"value": 100,
-        "description": "The number tuples per join key value."
+	"description": "The number of values for base join key."
+},
+"vocab": {
+	"value": 2,
+	"description": "The size of vocabulary for order-oriented join keys."
 },
 "samples": {
 	"value": 10,
 	"description": "The number of key values for sample."
 },
 "dbname": "ooj"
 }
 ```